Entscheider/RSlic/Readme.md

 Of course you can use Superpixel and Supervoxel at the same time.

 ## Simple introduction RSlic
 Executing the Slic-Algorithmus is very simple.
-Let's say you have a gray image img, want n Superpixel with a special stiffness.
-Then:
+Let's say you have a gray image `img` wnr want `n` Superpixel with a special stiffness.
+Then your code should look like:

 ```cpp
 #include <RSlic/RSlic2H.h>